 TPY = tons per year

-Additional flare efficiency projects implemented in 2014 and over the next few years—including the installation of nine new flare gas recovery systems—are expected to yield total reductions of 90 percent in hazardous air pollutants, 85 percent in volatile organic compounds emissions and 60 percent in GHG emissions compared to 2007 levels.
+Additional flare efficiency projects implemented in 2014 and over the next few years—including the installation of new flare gas recovery systems at six refineries—are expected to yield total reductions of 90 percent in hazardous air pollutants, 90 percent in volatile organic compounds emissions and 80 percent in GHG emissions compared to 2007 levels.
 The investments to achieve these reductions are expected to total more than $425 million.

 MPC strives to achieve zero spills of crude oil, petroleum products or other materials.
 To prevent spills, MPC provides regular training to our employees, maintains operational standards and procedures, uses various mechanical safeguards, conducts regular preventive maintenance and equipment inspections, and vets contractor vessels and facilities.
 When a spill does occur, MPC mobilizes well-trained emergency responders to mitigate and remediate any health, safety or environmental impacts.
 Each spill is investigated to identify the root cause and appropriate corrective actions to minimize the risk of a recurrence.
 MPC uses environmental metrics for spills to continually measure our performance and identify opportunities for improvement.